Kriegel/PowerLogging/README.md

 Since the first release of PowerShell 2.0 I searched an universal, non module approach to simple log PowerShell events.

 Non Module means that I want to use PowerShell build in processing, instead of loading an additional module.
-My desire is to (re)use the events, created by the Write-xxx cmdlets to do a simple Logfile or to log to other consumer.
+My desire is to (re)use the events, created by the Write-xxx cmdlets to write to a simple Logfile or to log to other consumer.

 Now I think I found one solution, with redirection of the PowerShell Streams to the success Stream and then Filter and process the different Objects produced by the Write-xxxx cmdlets to the Streams.